fintual-oss/fintual-edu/content/post/y-a-mí-qué-me-importa-que-bajen-las-tasas.md

 * En cambio, **los bonos deberían tener una ganancia puntual rápida entre el lunes y martes (“ganancia de capital”)**, por lo que serían días atractivos para los que mantengan inversiones conservadoras.

 {{< newsletter_signup >}}

-{{/* ----- HOW TO USE THIS SNIPPET ------ _/}}
-{{/_ -- 1.
-Choose a UTM tag and write it between the quotes below, ex:  utmcontent="regime-apv-a" _/}}
-{{/_ -- 2.
-Replace "Más inteligente que dejar su plata en el banco." by any other text you want to appear in the card.
-MAXIMUM 150 CHARACTERS PLEASE otherwise it breaks the design.  */}}